DeveloperNoShinigami/Eidolon-Unchained/docs/page-types.md

 - **`text`**: Translation key for the title

 ### Usage
-- Start chapters and entries with title pages
+- Start entries with title pages (chapters only have title/icon)
 - Use to divide long content into sections
 - Appears with special formatting in the codex